 My research agenda focuses on crime and political violence in Latin America, particularly in Colombia, Central America, and Mexico.
 I am also interested in historical legacies of violence and how they affect contemporary outcomes.
 To study these and other topics I use a combination of experimental and quasi-experimental methods, as well as qualitative case studies.
-While I wrote my dissertation on Colombia, and live in Bogotá, I have expanded my geographic focus to Mexico and the three countries in the so-called "Northern Triangle" of Central America: El Salvador, Guatemala, and Honduras.
+While I wrote my dissertation on Colombia, and live in Bogotá, I also study Mexico and the three countries in the so-called "Northern Triangle" of Central America: El Salvador, Guatemala, and Honduras.
 Prior to graduate school, I worked for three years on human rights and development, primarily in East and Southern Africa.

 My articles have been published or are forthcoming in the Journal of Politics, Journal of Conflict Resolution, Journal of Peace Research, Conflict Management and Peace Science, Terrorism and Political Violence, Research & Politics, Journal of Theoretical Politics, and Critical Review.
 For more information on these and my working papers, please see my Research page.

 In May 2014 I received my Ph.D. in Government from Georgetown University and have been a Predoctoral Fellow at Yale University’s Program on Order, Conflict, and Violence (2013-2014) and a Jennings Randolph Peace Scholar at the United States Institute of Peace (2012-2013).
 I was an Assistant Professor of Political Science at Binghamton University (SUNY) from 2014-2016.